Lost-Outpost/lost-legacy/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+# Starting your Lost Legacy Playthrough

+**AFTER WABBAJACK SAYS INSTALL COMPLETE**, you will find a file called "ModOrganizer" or "ModOrganizer.exe" in the folder you installed Lost Legacy.
+You specified this folder in Wabbajack before starting the install.
+After opening this file you might be greeted with a popup about the registry key not matching. **MAKE SURE YOU PRESS "YES"**, the game will not work otherwise.
+Another common popup is [this](https://media.discordapp.net/attachments/972219567654977606/1002273919761395752/unknown.png) about NXM links.
+Press yes, but it only really matters if you are planning on adding mods to the list.

+Before we actually launch the game, you should check the **Final Checklist** section aswell as the [Configuration Page](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md) to enable any optional content and tweaks like the performance options.
+Come back to this section after you are done with those two.

+Once you are done with all that, its finally time to launch the game.
+Find the big [dropdown menu](https://cdn.discordapp.com/attachments/862000050812354610/1002288560059203757/unknown.png) on the right side and make sure "Play Lost Legacy (SKSE) is selected.
+Press run.
+If Mod Organizer locks up, everything is working and the game is loading.
+Please note its completely normal for it to load for a few minutes, especially on slower drives.
+So do not be alarmed if Skyrim does not pop up on your screen right away.

+Should Mod Organizer not lock for some reason, or lock and unlock right away, please feel free to ask for assistance in the discord channels.

+As soon as your game is finished launching, you will be greeted with the Title screen for Lost Legacy, and free to continue with starting a new game and character creation.

 # Final Checklist
 Check the following items before starting the game (they are easy to miss)
 - (Not set up yet) If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#widescreen)
 - Change the ENB Preset (if you want) from the [enb configuration](https://github.com/Lost-Outpost/lost-legacy/blob/main/CONFIGURATION.md#enb-presets) page.
 The default ENB is a modified Pi-Cho.
 Cathedralist Fantasy is the most performance friendly ENB, but drastically changes the look of the game.

 # Gameplay Guide
 This section is under construction: [gameplay guide](GAMEPLAY.md)